olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 Belle marquise, vos beaux yeux me font mourir d'amour.
 ```

 Now we need to swap the words in the sentence to create a new one.
-For a simple transposition, you might find it easier to use awk. awk doesn't deal with lines, but with the fields of a record (of a line), delimited by spaces by default.
-In other words, awk treats text like a database.
-It can easily display the whole line, or just one or more fields, in any desired order.
-Fields are indicated in the form $n, where n indicates the position of the field in the line, starting from the left.
-So $1 indicates the first field, $2 the last, etc. $0 corresponds to the whole line.
+For a simple transposition, you might find it easier to use `awk`. `awk` doesn't deal with lines, but with the fields of a record (of a line), delimited by spaces by default.
+In other words, `awk` treats text like a database.
+It can easily display the whole line or just one or more fields in any desired order.
+Fields are indicated in the form `$n`, where `n` indicates the position of the field in the line, starting from the left.
+So `$1` indicates the first field, `$2`, and so forth. `$0` corresponds to the whole line.

-So we're going to give Mr. Jourdain's declaration of love as input to a one-line awk program, thanks to the pipeline redirection symbol (|).
+So we're going to give Mr. Jourdain's declaration of love as input to a one-line `awk` program, using the pipeline redirection symbol (`|`).

 ```bash
 $ echo "Belle marquise, vos beaux \\